phillipsja/react-redux-3/README.md

 In the second example, only the dispatch-ing of actions is connected, whereas the component keeps its own state.
 This is the weird part for me.
-The component has its own state, but it still dispatches changes to the "globa" store.
+The component has its own state, but it still dispatches changes to the "global" store.

 ```javascript